 Members Who Have Upgraded Do So For Life

-I personally haven’t had to experience this for myself, but it is worrisome if say I did outgrow the hosting capabilities of Wealthy Affiliate and needed to migrate elsewhere.
+I personally haven’t had to experience this for myself, but it is worrisome if say I did outgrow the hosting capabilities of Wealthy Affiliate and needed to migrate elsewhere or if I couldn’t keep up with paying the monthly or annual fees.

-From the handful of cases that I’ve seen so far, people who do not intend to renew their premium membership with WA would have no access to their work done on that account unless they pay to renew.
+From the handful of cases that I’ve seen so far, people who do not intend to renew their premium or premium plus membership with WA would have no access to their work done on that account unless they pay to renew.

 If that’s the case, perhaps I made the right move by going through the struggles that I did when I took the World of Waterfalls from SBI and went about it alone with a combination of Kinsta, Digital Ocean, Amazon AWS, and a whole slew of services.